-The MDEs defined in the ECF 4.0 specification are meant only to define the "interface" to each operation; the specification is not intended to define how operations must be implemented.
+The MDEs defined in the ECF 4.0 specifications are meant only to define the "interface" to each operation; the specification is not intended to define how operations must be implemented.
 This strategy allows MDE implementations to interoperate while leaving room for vendors and courts to have differing implementations (e.g., an implementation that supports a particular CMS).

 An ECF 4.0-compliant implementation may implement one or more of the MDEs defined in the specification but a complete ECF 4.0 system MUST include at least one each of the Filing Assembly, Filing Review and Court Record MDEs.
-For instance, a court may decide to provide certain MDEs and allow private providers to furnish the
+For instance, a court may decide to provide certain MDEs and allow private providers to furnish the remaining MDEs.

-294 remaining MDEs.
 When multiple MDEs are implemented by a single court, vendor or application, the application

-- 295 MUST maintain the ECF 4.0 specified operations between each MDE so that other applications will be able to 296 interoperate with it. - 297 Each of the operations supported by an MDE accepts one or more messages as input and returns an immediate, - 298 synchronous response message to the calling MDE.
-For some operations, the MDE will also return an asynchron-299 ous (callback) message at a later time that reports the result of a business process implemented within the MDE.
-In - order to be compliant with ECF 4.0, an MDE must support all messages required for that MDE.
-However, in an 300 - 301 ECF 4.0 system that does not support electronic service, the operations associated with the Legal Service MDE are - 302 not required. - 303 An MDE defines an information model and behavior model of a service as described in the [SOA-RM].
-One must - remember that "service" in the service oriented architecture sense is not the same as the business function of 304 - 305 "service of filing" used throughout in this document.
+MUST maintain the ECF 4.0 specified operations between each MDE so that other applications will be able to interoperate with it.

+Each of the operations supported by an MDE accepts one or more messages as input and returns an immediate, synchronous response message to the calling MDE.
+For some operations, the MDE will also return an asynchronous (callback) message at a later time that reports the result of a business process implemented within the MDE.
+In order to be compliant with ECF 4.0, an MDE must support all messages required for that MDE.
+However, in an ECF 4.0 system that does not support electronic service, the operations associated with the Legal Service MDE are not required.

+An MDE defines an information model and behavior model of a service as described in the [SOA-RM].
+One must remember that "service" in the service oriented architecture sense is not the same as the business function of "service of filing" used throughout in this document.